Modern Slavery and Human Trafficking Statement

 We recognise that our role as a major corporate entity on the Isle of Man goes beyond providing customers with the latest technology and offering employees worthwhile careers.
 We understand that our operations touch the lives of nearly every person living and working on the Island and our impact as a technology provider is global, therefore, we have responsibilities to the wider community.

 All our activities stem from, and are aligned with, our core values as embodied by our brand.
 Our brand values – Passionate, Respectful and Confident – inform and shape our entire approach to our activities and characterise our involvement with them.

-Our business is organised into five Isle of Man focused business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services including the Synapse360 business on the Isle of Man and within the UK, selling into the local markets and beyond and a sixth unit, OV, operating internationally.
+Our business is organised into five Isle of Man focused business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services including the Synapse360 business on the Isle of Man and within the UK, selling into the local markets and beyond and a sixth unit, OV, operating internationally and BreatheSIM also.